Welcome to my

 LX200 with an exposure of 1/200th second.

-Using a webcam can yield impressive results
+or a video camera can yield impressive results

-- like the photo of Jupiter on the left !Click here to see how
+- like the photo of Jupiter on the left !
+I am currently using a high

 it's done.